TabithaSW/Data_Forge_Fusion/README.md

 - Displays file selected in the application and the chosen conversion type.

 # COMING SOON:
-- Allow file merge into singular format.
+- Allow file merge/join into singular format.
 - Connect to Tableau or Power BI.
 - Logging and error handling.
 - File compression.